fofinho666/contra_ble_tutorial/README.md

 We are also going to use the `RAW` Pin (5v) from the Arduino to charge the battery.

-The `VCC` Pin (3.3v) will have two roles - To supply power to the Adafruit Bluefruit when charging through USB.
-To receive power from the battery when the keyboard is wireless.
+The `VCC` Pin (3.3v) will have two roles - To supply power to the Adafruit Bluefruit when charging through USB and to receive power from the battery when the keyboard is wireless.

 ## Building process
 First I suggest labeling every wire connection to keep track of what is what.
 Things will get messy in no time.

+**Step 0
 **Step 0.**
 Follow the Contra's [assembly guide](https://cartel.ltd/projects/contra/#assembly) until step 3.